-GRO 230 Health, Wellness, & Nutrition 3 0 0 3
+GRO 230 Health, Wellness, & Nutrition 3 2 0 4

-Prerequisites s: None

-Corequisites : None

 This course covers basic concepts of health, wellness, and nutrition related to aging.
 Emphasis is placed on nutrition and diet, physical activity and exercise, and maintenance of well-being.
 Upon completion, students should be able to identify health, wellness, and nutrition concepts related to aging.